afoley587/docker-package-cli/README.md

 * Connect to GCP to do some processing
 * etc.

+As always, any and all code referenced will be publically available on github: https://github.com/afoley587/docker-package-cli

 ## The CLI
 So, let's start with the CLI.
 We are going to be using python as our language and poetry as our virtual environment.
 If you are unfamiliar with either